Anonymous-GeeSolver/GeeSolver/test-based-captcha/readme.md

 # Text-Based Captcha Schemes Used by Famous Websites

-All screenshots below were collected on **June 22, 2022**.
-We have emailed the security administrators of these eight websites about the security risks of their CAPTCHA scheme.
+All screenshots below were collected on **June 22, 2022** from the official website.
+On these websites, after multiple consecutive incorrect passwords are entered, the user will be required to submit both the password and the results of text-based captchas.
+We have emailed the security administrators of these eight websites about the security risks of their captcha scheme.

 ## 1. Google
 url: https://accounts.google.com/